-NUR 295 Advanced Special Topics in Nursing variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+NUR 295 Advanced Special Topics in Nursing

 Deals with current topics in nursing for ADN students not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topics to be listed on student's permanent academic record.